 At this early conceptual phase, when estimated costs are based on historical data and square footages, there are no scalable drawings or engineering data to accurately measure and assign a cost to the aquatics facility in isolation, especially when the aquatics facility shares common mechanical and electrical loads, exterior walls, roof, foundation, and structure with the rest of the building.
 However, in response to a specific question from a Board of Education member, Imagine consultants ICI and P+W have provided an estimate of how the cost of these shared elements could be proportionally assigned to each major programmable space within the South East Facility (Component D).
-The full table with additional context is available by clicking here.

 Using this formula, the estimated cost of the aquatics facility would be: